-And not only that, but those advanced in the area of audience segmentation and analytics, have identified that a handful of customers deliver the lion’s share of revenue.
+Those advanced in audience segmentation and analytics, identified that a handful of customers deliver the most revenue.

-I was an Adobe Innovation session a couple of months ago where a keynote from a large American retailer was talking about the fact that by analysing their data sets they saw that 80% of their revenue was coming from the top 5% of their customers.
+A keynote from a large American retailer, cited that 80% of their revenue comes from the top 5% of their customers.

-If you know who your valuable customers are, you can nurture them and the advertising and marketing technology at our disposal today, enables us to target similar audiences who have yet to engage with the brand.
+If you know who your valuable customers are, you can nurture them.
+The advertising and marketing technology at our disposal today, enables us to target similar audiences who have yet to engage with the brand.

 So how do we approach a Single Customer View?

 There are a number of ways.
-At Oakton, we believe that we have a unique a compelling well to do so.
-We have the capability & experience, between our Oakton Digital & Analytics and Information Services (AIS) teams to unify a Single View of Customer (through a number of projects); and action that Single Customer View.
+We believe that we have a unique a compelling well to do so.
+We have the capability and experience, to unify and activate a Single View of Customer.
 Below, is an illustration of what this 360 data marketing map looks like.

 We first need to audit and match the data – ‘Unification’.
 To do this, we need to have our data architects with 20 years+ IT system experience, within the AIS domain, analyse the data attributes available.
 Equally, the Digital team look at the marketing technologies on the other side of the business, with much newer technologies, such as DMPs.
-This team also has a view of the 2nd and 3rd party and builds use cases and customer journeys which help in defining the best external data sets which might be exchanged or bought to enrich your own 1st party (i.e. known customer) data.
+This team also has a view of the 2nd and 3rd party.
+We build use cases and customer journeys to define the best external data sets to enrich your own 1st party data.

 We then house and action the data – ‘Action’.
 On the IT side, this might be an MDM, whereas it’s a CRM or DMP on the Marketing side.
 These are actually complimentary services.
-Regardless of the type of DMP you are using, it helps to have a unified ID that can be ingested into the DMP, as we know that match rates can be a factor of difficulty when trying to execute a SCV strategy between technologies that don’t form part of a single (homogeneous) stack.
-From there, we can develop further strategies for auctioning the data.
+Regardless of the type of DMP you are using, it helps to have a unified ID that can be ingested into the DMP.
+Match rates can be a difficulty when trying to execute a SCV strategy between technologies.
+From there, we can develop further strategies for actioning the data.

-Finally, we deliver insights and analytics from the data being actioned - ‘Insights’.
-We can start with Attribution; overlaid by Data Visualisation; and have Data Scientists interpret this data; then progressive to quasi-Predictive analytics, and so on.
+Finally, we deliver insights and analytics from the data being actioned – ‘Insights’.
+We can start with Attribution; overlaid by Data Visualisation; and, have Data Scientists interpret this data.
+Then we have progressive to quasi-Predictive analytics, and so on.
 The ‘Insights’ and ‘Action’ projects feed one another’s efficiency.

 So how do we connect with them?

-This means that there is added noise in market, meaning there needs to be greater cut-through with messages, in those key micro-moments where consumers are most receptivity.
+This means that there is added noise in market.
+Meaning that there needs to be greater cut-through with messages, in those key micro-moments.
+This when consumers are most receptivity.

 The world is highly connected these days – especially Australia.
-Ninety-one per cent of Australians use a mobile device, on average 5 devices.
+Ninety-one per cent of Australians use a mobile device, on an average of 5 devices.
 Australia is the second most connected country in the world – only second to the US.
 Meaning that we’re always online.
-And we’re delivering content in formats and context to suit these devices.
+And we’re delivering content, in formats and context, to suit these devices.

 Mobile is central to reaching consumers.
 Below, is a tried and trusted graphic from Econsultancy, on the left.
 However, if I try to imagine how this looks today, it might look something like this image to the right of it.
-We must now consider IoT, Wearables, Machine Learning, Marketing Automation, and all the disciplines that they bring.
-But it’s worth noting that Mobile is still the common denominator amongst all of it.
-What is also worth noting is that Call Centres remain pivotal and this is an area where Dimension Data (Oakton’s parent company) & Oakton distinguish itself, with the unique call centre capabilities possessed.
+We must now consider IoT, Wearables, Machine Learning, Marketing Automation, and the disciplines that they bring.
+It’s worth noting that Mobile is still the common denominator.

 And Mobile is particularly important to the customer experience, as highlighted by the stats below:

-And in a recent Google study, they addressed the things that retailers need to do in order to reach consumers in those micro-moments at key moments of receptivity.
-Best highlighted by the (truncated) best practice guide, below.
+A Google study addressed the things retailers must do to reach consumers.
+Especially, in those micro-moments, at key moments of receptivity.
+Best highlighted by the best practice guide, below.

 Winning the hearts and minds of shoppers can’t be accomplished with one-off tactics, marketing campaigns, or points-based rewards.
-Instead, brands and retailers must develop a broader process that considers the core needs of shoppers, delivering utility, value and meaningful interactions at every point along their journey.
+Instead, brands and retailers must develop a broader process that considers the core needs of shoppers.
+They must deliver utility, value and meaningful interactions at every point along their journey.

-The illustration below visualises four key stages in the shopper experience lifecycle, showing how these 10 pillars inform and build off one another to create a comprehensive strategy for driving increased engagement, repeat sales, word of mouth and lifetime loyalty.
+The illustration below visualises four key stages in the shopper experience lifecycle.
+They show how these 10 pillars inform and build off one another to create a comprehensive strategy.
+A strategy for driving increased engagement, repeat sales, word of mouth and lifetime loyalty.

-Luxury retailers, like RL and Burberry have: strong brands (and therefore strong advocates); high ticket value items; budget for technology; and, the types of customers that are highly tech savvy.
+Luxury retailers, like Ralph Lauren and Burberry are in a healthy position.
+They have strong brands (and therefore strong advocates), and high ticket value items.
+They also have budget for technology.
+And, their customers are highly tech savvy.
 To depict an example of who is servicing the customer journey well today, it’s really worth clicking through to the recent Ralph Laruen demo, below.
 We’re seeing many Retailers open up their own Innovation Labs, and in this case Ralph Lauren partnered with Oak Lab to bring the best of online thinking into the physical world, through an interactive fitting room.